secretGeek/til/music/guitar_shapes.md

     a|---|---|---|---|--x|--b|--X|---|---|---|---|---|
     e|---|---|---|---|--R|---|---|--x|---|---|---|---|

-The blue note is often played in passing, so I've indicated a few extra locations of some notes, which make it easier to slide over this brief note.
+The blue note is often played in passing (well, that's how I play it anyway), so I've indicated a few extra locations of this note, which make it easier to slide over this brief note.

 This is just how I think on a fretboard.